 Skimming plasterboard walls creates a smooth base finish ready for the next steps of your home renovation, whether that is painting, wallpapering or tiling.

 Once your room is plasterboarded, you can start this process — however, it is time-sensitive, so take a moment to get to grips with the process and have all the tools you need at hand.

-Much of the detail, such as thickness of skim layer, and plaster to water ratio will be printed on the packaging of the plaster, so ensure you read the bag carefully before starting.
+Important details, including the recommended thickness of skim layer and the plaster to water ratio, will be printed on the packaging of the plaster.

 - Large bucket

 - Clean water